Working with IBM Rational DOORS 9 Requirements

 You can establish traceability from low-level requirements in Simulink to high-level requirements in DOORS.

-You can identify gaps in implementation and verification using metrics in Simulink Requirements.
+You can identify gaps in implementation and verification using metrics in Requirements Toolbox.

 Change detection and cross-domain traceability can be used to conduct change impact analysis.